rackerlabs/technical-blog/content/blog/2020/2020-12-28-scaling-windows-workloads-in-aws/index.md

 security models’ dependency on active directory, reboot pains, heavy software packages, and only being able to bootstrap to a point.

-The DevOps process is helping solve some of these challenges as we start thinking of our *infrastructure as code* and follow a well-defined pattern of build, test, and deploy&mdash;with automated testing as the goal.
+The DevOps process ihelps to solve some of these challenges as we start thinking of our *infrastructure as code* and follow a well-defined pattern of build, test, and deploy&mdash;with automated testing as the goal.
 AWS makes the DevOps process easy.
-Tools like AWS OpsWorks, EC2 Simple Systems Manager, Elastic Beanstalk, CloudFormation, CodePipeline, and CodeDeploy are helping IT to innovate faster, increase the number of deployments, decrease the time between deployments, and automate to consistently deliver stable predictable, and secure environments.
+Tools like AWS OpsWorks, EC2 Simple Systems Manager, Elastic Beanstalk, CloudFormation, CodePipeline, and CodeDeploy are helping IT to innovate faster, increase the number of deployments, decrease the time between deployments, and automate to deliver stable, predictable, and secure environments consistently.

-### Scaling Windows Workloads in AWS
+### Scaling Windows workloads in AWS

 At Onica, a Rackspace Technology company, we have put together a document where you can find some of the Scaling Windows Workloads workshop